The popularity of wireless devices has had some unintended – and sometimes deadly – consequences.

 What can you do?

 Be clear: Make sure new drivers understand that they should not use wireless devices while driving.
-Before new drivers get their licenses, discuss how taking their eyes off the road – even for a few seconds – could cause someone injury or even death.
+Before new drivers get their licenses, discuss how taking their eyes off the road – even for a few seconds – can cause someone with injury or even death.

 Lead by example: Set rules for new drivers, and for yourself, regarding distracted driving.
 Never text while driving – if you are driving and you need to text or talk on the phone, pull over to a safe place before doing so.